fortran-lang/stdlib/doc/specs/stdlib_hashmaps.md

 `conflict` (optional): shall be a scalar variable of type `logical`.
 It is an `intent(in)` argument.
-If present, a `.true.` value indicates that an entry with the value of `key` already exists and the entry was not entered into the map, a `.false` value indicates that `key` was not present in the map and the entry was added to the table.
+If present, a `.true.` value indicates that an entry with the value of `key` already exists and the entry was not entered into the map, a `.false.` value indicates that `key` was not present in the map and the entry was added to the table.